gdamdam/iagitup/README.md

     cd iagitup
     pip install .

-## You need an Internet Archive account
+## Configure the Internet Archive CLI

 If you don't already have an account on archive.org, [register](https://archive.org/account/login.createaccount.php) to give the script yours upload privileges.

-Configure `internetarchive` with your Internet Archive login details typing:
+Configure [internetarchive](https://github.com/jjjake/internetarchive) with your Internet Archive login details typing:

     ia configure